 First found in Cumberland where there are villages names Great Musgrave and Little Musgrave.
-One of the oldest records of the name is Roger de Mussegrave was listed in the Writs of Parliament in 1277.
+The family "originally seated at Musgrave in Westmerland, [Westmorland] and traced to the time of King John, about the year 1204. " Another early record was Roger de Mussegrave who was listed in the Writs of Parliament in 1277.
 Charlton Musgrove is a village and civil parish in Somerset that dates back to the Domesday Book where it was listed as Cerletone; later in 1225, it was listed as Cherleton Mucegros relating to the Mucegros family who had a manor there at that time.
 Today there are numerous locations named Musgrave: Musgrave, Belfast; Musgrave Park, Brisbane Australia; and Mount Musgrave, Newfoundland and New Zealand.

 This web page shows only a small excerpt of our Musgrove research.
 Another 311 words(22 lines of text) covering the years 1346, 1350, 1553, 1631, 1704, 1664, 1718, 1688, 1736, 1655, 1721, 1684, 1607, 1678, 1640 and 1643 are included under the topic Early Musgrove History in all our PDF Extended History products.

 Another 211 words(15 lines of text) are included under the topic Early Musgrove Notables in all our PDF Extended History products.

 Some of the Musgrove family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were:

 Musgrove Settlers in United States in the 17th Century

 Musgrove Settlers in United States in the 18th Century